orion222/orion-portfolio/README.md

-## first react project
+## Orion's Portolio

-trying to learn react
+A website made with React to talk a bit about me.